AashrayBuild/aashraybuild.in/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Design, plan and build your home with <br> different services provided by us" image : "images/banner-art.svg" content : "We provides different kinds of services related to construction."
+  title : "Concept your creations" image : "images/banner-art.svg"
+  content : "Effective planning, efficient design and quality constructions are all combined in **AashrayBuild**.
+We will provide you the best construction related services under one roof."
   button:
     enable : true
     label : "Contact With Us"